superstarlifter/doc/docs/how_to/calculate.md

 ### Example - Calculating Profit after rolling up

- *How do we correctly calculate Sales Profit over a rolled up period?*
+ *How do we correctly calculate Sales Profit over a rolled-up period?*
  ___

 - 2 Calculated fields have been created calculating (Sale Price - Sale Cost)/Sale Price, one before, one after.
-- Prior to rollup the data is calculated correctly.
+- Before the roll-up, the data is calculated correctly.

 <img src="../assets/calc_12.png"  style="width:600px" class="border"></img>

-- Rolled up by week we can see the the *Calculate before* profit margin of the totals vs the the *Calculate after* total of each weeks profit margin.
+- Rolled up by week we can see the *Calculate before* profit margin of the totals vs the  *Calculate after* total of each week's profit margin.

 <img src="../assets/calc_13.jpg"  style="width:600px" class="border"></img>

 - ❌ Profit - Calculated Before - Summed the result of each calculated field
-- ✅ Profit - Calculated After -  Calculated the value of rolled up Sales Price and Sales Cost
+- ✅ Profit - Calculated After -  Calculated the value of rolled-up Sales Price and Sales Cost